rafay-47/sports-pass-app-backend/TRAINER_PROFILE_API.md

 ### 8. Unverify Trainer Profile
 **POST** `/trainer-profiles/{trainer_profile_id}/unverify`

 Unverifies a trainer profile.
+If the user has no other verified trainer profiles, their `is_trainer` status is set to `false`.
 Only admins and owners can unverify profiles.

 #### Response:
 ```json